And The Rise of Skywalker proves that we have grown too fond of it.

 Written by Chris Terrio and J.J.
 Abrams

-To be scrupulously fair, Star Wars: The Rise of Skywalker, is not the worst movie ever made; nor is it the worst Star Wars film.
+To be scrupulously fair, Star Wars: The Rise of Skywalker is not the worst movie ever made; nor is it the worst Star Wars film.
 It's possible that it might not even be the worst of its trilogy, for while it is inevitably bad in similar ways, depending on my mood I could easily prefer the way that Skywalker panders to Star Wars fans—with thrashing, pathetic desperation—to the way that, at the inception of our current "Star Wars is a thing again" cycle, The Force Awakens pandered to Star Wars fans with calm, cool detachment.
 Skywalker, anyway, is at least capable of generating more genuine emotional engagement with its material, even if this is often in the negative sense.
 On the other hand, The Force Awakens now must operate under a significant handicap: it's the first act of a story that concludes with The Rise of Skywalker.
 So you can see what I mean when I say that The Force Awakens has been retroactively rendered more-or-less a waste of time.

 By no means is this effect confined solely to J.J.
 Abrams' own first go-'round with the toys Disney bought at the estate sale for George Lucas' career; I mean, Skywalker might not be the worst of them in and of itself, but it nonetheless has the odd distinction amongst Star Wars movies of making every other Star Wars movie worse, something even the prequels didn't quite achieve.
 In a sense, however, this really only means that Skywalker was just too successful, since what it set out to do was to degrade and destroy just one Star Wars movie in particular.
 Indeed, in this one respect, it is abominably successful, for while Rian Johnson's The Last Jedi, the hyperdivisive middle chapter of this "trilogy," stands tall as tall gets in the muck of modern Disney-Lucasfilm as the most honorable chapter of their core "saga,"* Skywalker spends approximately four hours of its two and a half hour running time ensuring that The Last Jedi winds up pointless.

 One day we'll hear about all the juicy details, but, in the broadest strokes, the reasons this state of affairs came to be are well-known—it's not just that Earth Nazis crashed everyone's favorite franchise about fighting Space Nazis, though this is obviously one big part of it—and it's been absolutely astonishing to watch a process this clumsy play out in real time.
 Like, let's really grok this shit: this is a franchise beloved by hundreds of millions of people, worth tens of billions of dollars, owned by the most successful and perhaps the most pragmatic media company in the world, and it's been overseen by a woman, Kathleen Kennedy, whose background strongly demonstrates at least a basic competence in running billion-dollar businesses; and yet it is also a franchise that, thanks to the culture wars amplifying the shrillest voices of the tiniest possible filmgoing demographic, was allowed to become a battlefield for two filmmakers, neither one of whom are necessarily all that gifted in the first place, and neither one of whom appear to have a single instinct in common as a storyteller.
-And these two journeyman filmmakers were permitted to go rock-paper-scissors with the GDP of a medium-sized country hanging in the balance over which one's fan fiction least clearly revealed the limits of the Star Wars Universe as something capable of continuing forward after the end credits of Return of the Jedi.
+And these two journeyman filmmakers were permitted to go rock-paper-scissors with the GDP of a small country hanging in the balance over which one's fan fiction least clearly revealed the limits of the Star Wars Universe as something capable of continuing forward after the end credits of Return of the Jedi.
 Both rejected the possibilities established by the novels and comics that did continue the universe, and, in the end, I guess Johnson won.
 Great.

 Anyway: in terms of Return of the Jedi, the experience of going into Rise of Skywalker is roughly akin to reading that Leia freed Han and strangled Jabba in the text crawl, except that this perhaps overestimates how much of a connection Skywalker has to The Last Jedi: Skywalker feels like a sequel to a movie that does not even exist, like the man who made it was actually the Abrams of an alternate timeline where he stayed on to do his own follow-up to The Force Awakens.
 This still may be giving it too much credit.
 It may feel even more like an ill-advised direct sequel to Return of the Jedi—ironically, the movie in this series it fails to understand more than any other—that reluctantly and very contemptuously has to contend with the existence of one or two plot beats from The Force Awakens and The Last Jedi, such as the existence of Rey (Daisy Ridley) and her friends Finn (John Boyega) and Poe (Oscar Isaac), and the fact that the father of Luke Skywalker (Mark Hamill) has been superseded by Luke's nephew Ben "Kylo Ren" Solo (Adam Driver) as the chief pawn of the erstwhile emperor, Palpatine (Ian McDiarmid).
 "You mean the guy that Darth Vader killed at the culmination of the most meaningful twenty minutes of Star Wars there ever were or ever could be?
 That guy?"
 Oh yes, for as the opening crawl informs us, "the dead [fucking] speak."
 Palpatine has come back from the dead in an ancient and forgotten corner of the universe, and broadcast his return to the whole galaxy.
 Maybe this made any kind of sense in J.J.
 Abrams' The Last Jedi, but I'll remind you that that film is wholly hypothetical.